You can protect your network infrastructure from a data breach

 As the Internet increases in both size complexity, your organization needs expert help to continuously monitor the network and to identify and prevent all kinds of data breach threats.

-By tapping the current research and analysis of the worldwide threat environment, the information can be correlated with knowledge of actual known threats.
+By tapping the current research and analysis of the worldwide threat environment, the information can be correlated with knowledge of known threats.

 Proactively protect information

 You can minimize the seriousness of a data breach by implementing unified protection policies on your cloud’s virtual and physical systems.
-By implementing encryption, you can proactively protect the exposed data in case of a danger.
+By implementing encryption, you can proactively protect the exposed data in case of danger.
 Here are four proactive protective measures:

 1. Intrusion detection (security information and event monitoring)

 The first step in data breach prevention is to find out who it is that’s regularly banging on your door or sneaking around your back yard.
-Active monitoring and blocking is the first layer defence for your firewall.
+Active monitoring and blocking is the first layer defense for your firewall.
 Security Information and Event Monitoring (SIEM) provides the forensic analysis that verifies whether or not a particular network access attempt is friendly and legal, keeping you awake and alert to possible trouble.